HSandz/test_app/assignment_5/README.md

-# Course Management System ON DOCKER
+# Course Management System ON DOCKER + K8s with CI/CD

 A Spring Boot web application for managing online courses with user authentication and role-based access control.